 A background transfer policy consists of a recommended time window for the background data transfer, a reference to a charging rate for this time window, network area information and optionally a maximum aggregated bitrate (indicating that the charging according to the referenced charging rate is only applicable for the aggregated traffic of all involved UEs that stays below this value).
-Finally, the PCF shall provide the candidate list of background transfer policies or the selected background transfer policy to the AF via NEF together with the Background Data Transfer reference ID.
+Finally, the PCF shall provide the candidate list of background transfer policies or the selected background transfer policy to the AF via NEF together with the Background Data Transfer Reference ID.
 If the AF received more than one background transfer policy, the AF shall select one of them and inform the PCF about the selected background transfer policy.